-If you have trapped a wild animal you may release it or contact a state licensed trapping or pest control service for assistance.Last updated: 7/26/2012 7:57:53 PM They may visit the Department of Fish and Game for more information on the laws pertaining to urban wildlife and their protection, for a listing of licensed trapper’s you can look in your local yellow pages.
+If you have trapped a wild animal you may release it or contact a state licensed trapping or pest control service for assistance.Last updated: 7/26/2012 7:57:53 PM They may visit the Department of Fish & Wildlife website for more information on the laws pertaining to urban wildlife and their protection, for a listing of licensed trapper’s you can look in your local yellow pages.

 The following are helpful tips to discourage wildlife activity in residential neighborhoods:

 - Cats and small dogs should be kept indoors.
 When cats and small dogs are allowed outside they should be supervised closely.

 - Do not feed pets outdoors.
 Do not leave food of any kind outside at night.
 Food left out at night will be taken as a welcome invitation by wildlife and may prompt a future visit.

 - Keep pet food indoors.
 If you must feed your pet outdoors, you should immediately pick up the food when your pet has finished eating.

 - Keep grounds around trees free from fallen/rotten fruit and leaf litter.